 - Thursday, March 1st-Friday, March 16th: Registration -Register your team online NOW

-- Wednesday, March 28th or Thursday, March 29th: Pre-Kickoff - come to Ullsvik 2007 and pickup your T-shirt(s) and choice of aluminum water bottle!
+- Wednesday, March 28th at 12-3 pm or Thursday, March 29th at 9-Noon: Pre-Kickoff - Come to Ullsvik 2007 and pickup your T-shirt(s) and choice of aluminum water bottle!
 Learn about WellWisconsin, review available resources, and get your team picture taken!
 Committee member(s) will be present to answer any questions you may have.

 - Monday, April 2nd: Kickoff

 - Tuesday, May 1st: Celebration - Nohr Gallery, Ullsvik Hall from 3-4 pm

 This resource is available through funding offered by the Department of Employee Trust Funds to support employee wellness and the Well Wisconsin Incentive program.
 Healthier starts with you.